BogdanCir/TodoApp/README.md

   Project Description:
-Developed a Task Manager App: Created a Task Manager application with features such as task creation, deletion, and detailed view.
+Created a Task Manager application with features such as task creation, deletion, and detailed view.
 Utilized Tailwind CSS for styling, showcasing proficiency in utility-first CSS frameworks.

   Responsive Design:
 Implemented a responsive design to ensure a seamless user experience on various devices.